Watch a trailer celebrating 60 Years of James Bond films

 Speaking to Variety about recasting the role in 1968, Broccoli said: “I don’t think Bond will ever be passé.
 No more so than Sherlock Holmes or Tarzan.”

-It was a very different story with each of the other Bond actors, going all the way back to 1962's Dr No.
+Each previous Bond actor had a very different route to the role, going all the way back to 1962's Dr No.

 Sean Connery: A multi-picture James Bond